International 5MHz Ham Radio 60 meters Band Information

 Note: For the USA's FCC regulatory compliance

-don't need to use the theoretical term dBi (isotropic antenna) or the
+term dBi (isotropic antenna) or the antenna height

-height or the ground losses in these calculations.
-Whatever antenna you
+or the ground losses in these calculations.

-use, compute its gain or loss as if you put a standard dipole in place
+as if you put a standard dipole in place of it, at

-of it, at the same feedpoint height and orientation.
-Simple antennas
+the same feedpoint height and orientation.
+Simple

-such as inverted-V or 1/4 wave ground plane vertical antennas have
+antennas such as inverted-V or 1/4 wave ground

-approximately no gain or loss compared to a dipole, since they are
+or loss compared to a dipole, since they are

 essentially forms of a dipole.